Flu or Tires; No Matter the Reason, having an Emergency fund is ImportantMarch 14, 2018

 If you’ve been through a major emergency that required a significant budget, you’ll know just how important an emergency fund can be.
+So, don’t go spending it all at once on fun online gaming sites just like this one, you never know when you’ll need those funds.
 When such emergencies show up, you won’t have to think.
 That’s when an emergency fund becomes invaluable.

 What is an emergency fund?